chankruze/javascript-workshop/CONTRIBUTING.md

 - Ensure your task is placed in the appropriate directory within the "Tasks" folder.
 - Include a clear and concise task description in the task file.
 - If applicable, provide hints or additional information in the task file.
+- In case if a problem requires multiple files (i.e. html, css and javascript files) then you must create a folder following the issue's description.
+- Don't name a folder with white sapces.
+Always use `your-folder-name` pattern for naming your folders.
+- I will enforce linting and formatting rules to the repo but if in case your code is not formatted properly then use [prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) to format your code before commiting.
+- Use popular text editors like vs code, sublime or atom instead of using notepad.

+### Javascript Specific

+- Try to add comments in javascript code.
+- Try to give meaningful names to the variables you declare.
+- Follow `camelCase` for variable name declaration.
+- Use `UPPERCASE` for naming constants.

 ### Code Quality